Piedmont Hills High School

-Piedmont Hills High School is a comprehensive public four-year high school located in the Berryessa neighborhood of San Jose, California, USA.
+Piedmont Hills High School is a comprehensive public four-year high school located in the Berryessa neighborhood of San Jose, California, US.
 It is part of the East Side Union High School District and in 2019 was ranked in the highest categories on the California School Dashboard, earning the top rating of "blue" for Mathematics, English Language Arts, and Graduation Rate.
 In 2003, it was awarded a California Distinguished School recognition and has received various awards in several aspects of its curriculum since.
-Together with Independence High School and Yerba Buena High School, Piedmont Hills is one of a few schools in the district to have retained its own music program.

 The school began operation in 1965, under founding principal Gerald R. Bocciardi.

-Recent history

-In 2010, the Pirates won the 2010 CCS Division I Championship for football, the first in the school's history.

-In 2011, the school's cheerleaders were required to wear sweatpants under their cheerleader skirts while attending classes; the principal considers the miniskirts "too risque" though the rule does not appear during games.

-In 2012, the school's concert choir received a Unanimous Superior at the CMEA Festival, the first in the school's history.

-In 2012, the school's vocal jazz group, the "Treblemakers", competed in and won the vocal jazz portion of Northern California Jazz Festival for a second consecutive time.